prometheus-operator/prometheus-operator/Documentation/api-reference/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>When true, the Thanos sidecar listens on the loopback interface instead
+<p>grpcListenLocal defines when true, the Thanos sidecar listens on the loopback interface instead
 of the Pod IP&rsquo;s address for the gRPC endpoints.</p>
 <p>It has no effect if <code>listenLocal</code> is true.</p>
 </td>